-Further expanding on this research terrain, we recreated a parody and the context of an artist estate as a documentation strategy but also as a critique of historiography and archival processes.
-This strategy underscores and draws a parallel with the historical use of satire as antiracist dissent and introspective critique.25 We used the model of the catalogue raisonné and the finding aid as a framework for the entire documented artistic research.
+Further expanding on this research terrain, I recreated a parody and the context of an artist estate as a documentation strategy but also as a critique of historiography and archival processes.
+This strategy underscores and draws a parallel with the historical use of satire as antiracist dissent and introspective critique.
+I used the model of the catalogue raisonné and the finding aid as a framework for the entire documented artistic research.

-Emerging from the depths of this investigative journey is the prospect of an alternate historiographical paradigm, one that renounces linear narratives of colonial progress in favor of a geopoetic model.26 This approach serves as a methodological compass, offering a framework through which the complex
+Emerging from the depths of this investigative journey is the prospect of an alternate historiographical paradigm, one that renounces linear narratives of colonial progress in favor of a geopoetic model.
+This approach serves as a methodological compass, offering a framework through which the complex interplay between the oceanic and terrestrial realms, the dynamics of diaspora and indigeneity, and the intertwined narratives of routes and roots can be explored.
+Through this lens, the research endeavors to chart new territories in understanding and interpreting our collective past, presenting an argument for a reimagined approach to historical narratives.